 How to Frost Coconut Carrot Cake Cupcakes

-Carrot cake cupcakes are great, but they’re muffins without a swipe of cream cheese frosting.
-(Albeit super moist and spiced and delish carrot cake muffins!)
-Cool, creamy, and smooth-as-silk cream cheese frosting complements the warm spices in our carrot cake cupcakes.
-It hold its shape when piped, too– I used the Ateco #808 large round piping tip for today’s pictured cupcakes.
+Coconut carrot cake cupcakes are great, but they’re basically muffins without a swipe of cream cheese frosting.
+(Albeit super moist and spiced and delish muffins!)
+Cool, creamy, and smooth-as-silk cream cheese frosting complements the warm spices in our coconut carrot cupcakes.
+It holds its shape when piped, too—I used the Ateco #808 large round piping tip for today’s pictured cupcakes.
 For even more coconut flavor, try adding a little coconut extract to the frosting.

-These coconut carrot cake cupcakes would also be delicious topped with the brown butter cream cheese frosting from my banana layer cake recipe or the cinnamon cream cheese frosting from my banana cupcakes recipe.
+These would also be delicious topped with the brown butter cream cheese frosting from my banana layer cake recipe or the cinnamon cream cheese frosting from my banana cupcakes recipe.
 Have fun mixing and matching flavors!

 These cupcakes taste even better after a few hours because the flavors have settled, mingled, and married.
 The moisture prevails and the cream cheese frosting sets into the tops.
 They’re the perfect treat to make ahead of time– even a day or 2 before.